syncfusion-content/ej2-layouts-docs/ej2-javascript/timeline/customization.md

 {% endif %}

-## Dot Styling
+## Dot styling

-### Dot Color
+### Dot color

-Modify the color of the dots to enhance visual clarity and potentially highlight specific items or categories of events.
+You can modify the color of the dots to highlight the specific Timeline items.

 {% if page.publishingplatform == "typescript" %}